In-Data-We-Trust/In-Data-We-Trust.github.io/_pages/about.md

 ---
 layout: page
 title: About
 description: Hey!
-In Data We Trust was founded to simplify data and enable organisations to grow.
+In Data We Trust uses simple data solutions to enable organisations to grow.
 We love working with data because we've seen first hand how it can transform organisations.
 permalink: /about/
 #image: '/images/01-2.jpg'
 #image_caption: 'Photo by [Roman Shilin](https://unsplash.com/photos/Eg8_37ws7F0) on [Unsplash](https://unsplash.com/)'